Tchibo/sap-developer-roadmap/abap-developer-roadmap/Connectivity/IDocs.md

 ### Usage
 There are various ways of transmitting IDocs to a destination, such as tRFC, via XML file and sending XML via HTTP.
 In general only sending XML by HTTP should be used while creating and moving files should be avoided.

+- [ ] Das verstehe ich nicht.
+Lass uns dazu mal sprechen.
-IDocs provide the possibility to decouple the creation or consumption of  data within SAP from receiving / sending the data and should be used therefore used only in such use cases.
+IDocs provide the possibility to decouple the creation or consumption of data within SAP from receiving / sending the data and should therefore be used only in such use cases.
-### Ressources
+### Resources

 #website Introduction, Administration & Development of IDocs [IDoc Interface/ALE | SAP Help Portal](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/8f3819b0c24149b5959ab31070b64058/4ab074b6aa3a1997e10000000a421937.html?locale=en-US)

 ### Example
+- [ ] Die Sterne verwirren etwas.
+Aber gut, dass du "control record" etc. eingefügt hast.
 ```
 **< ORDERS04 >**
 	**< IDOC >**
-	"=>  controll record"
+	"=>  control record"
 		**< EDI_DC40 >**
 			**< DOCNUM >** **0000002795406728** **</ DOCNUM >**
 			**< MESTYP >** **ORDERS** **</ MESTYP >**